Microlocal categories over Novikov rings: Introduction

 In general, the Floer complex over $\Lambda_0$ is not a complex (i.e., $d^2\neq 0$).
 To get a genuine complex, in the book~\cite{FOOO}, Fukaya--Oh--Ohta--Ono developed the notion of bounding cochain, which deforms the Floer differential to be non-curved over $\Lambda_0/T^{c'}\Lambda_0$ for a larger $c'$.
 Analogously, to extend our sheaf quantization to $\mu(X;u<\infty)$, we need the notion of sheaf-theoretic bounding cochain.
 Our theorem is the following:

-\begin{theorem}[Bounding cochain, \cref{thm:bc}] Let $X$ be a sufficiently Weinstein manifold.
+\begin{theorem}[Bounding cochain, \cref{thm:bc}] Let $X$ be a sufficiently Weinstein manifold for the precise definition).
 Let $\bm{L}$ be a Lagrangian brane in $X$.
 We fix a sufficiently fine discrete monoid $\sigma$.
 Then, there exists a curved dga $CF_{\mathrm{SQ}}(\bm{L}, \bm{L},\sigma)$ such that any Maurer--Cartan element of $CF_{\mathrm{SQ}}(\bm{L}, \bm{L},\sigma)$ ($\coloneqq$ sheaf theoretic bounding cochain) gives a sheaf quantization of $\bm{L}$.
 Conversely, any sheaf quantization of $\bm{L}$ gives a sheaf-theoretic bounding cochain. \end{theorem} See \cref{thm:bc} for a precise statement.

-We now state our conjectures relating our category and Fukaya category. \begin{conjecture} Let $X$ be a Liouville manifold. \begin{enumerate} \item For each Lagrangian brane $\bm L$ in $X$, we have an almost quasi-isomorphism between curved $A_\infty$-algebras $CF_{\mathrm{SQ}}(\bm{L}, \bm{L},\sigma)$ and $CF(\bm{L}, \bm{L},\sigma)$. \item We denote the infinitesimally wrapped Fukaya category over $\Lambda_0$ by $\Fuk(X)$.
+We now state our conjectures relating our category and Fukaya category. \begin{conjecture} Let $X$ be a sufficiently Weinstein manifold. \begin{enumerate} \item For each Lagrangian brane $\bm L$ in $X$, we have an almost quasi-isomorphism between curved $A_\infty$-algebras $CF_{\mathrm{SQ}}(\bm{L}, \bm{L},\sigma)$ and $CF(\bm{L}, \bm{L},\sigma)$. \item We denote the infinitesimally wrapped Fukaya category over $\Lambda_0$ by $\Fuk(X)$.
 Then there exists an almost fully faithful embedding $F\colon \Fuk(X)\hookrightarrow \mu(X, u<\infty)$ such that $F(\bm L)$ is a sheaf quantization of $\bm L$. \end{enumerate} \end{conjecture} \begin{remark} \begin{enumerate} \item Conjecture~\ref{conj:main}(1) implies that sheaf-theoretic bounding cochain is the same as Floer-theoretic bounding cochain.
 In particular, one can associate a sheaf quantization to a Floer-theoretic bounding cochain.
 An example of a version of this statement can be found in \cite{RutherfordSullivan}. \item Conjecture~\ref{conj:main}(2) implies that one can construct a sheaf quantization using Floer theory.
 In exact case, this has been proved by Viterbo~\cite{viterbo2019sheaf}. \item The integral version of Conjecture~\ref{conj:main}(2) is solved in \cite{KPS}. \end{enumerate} \end{remark}

 From \cref{sec:energy_cutoff} to the end of the paper, we give a generalization of structural properties of the Tamarkin category to our category in the sufficiently Weinstein setup.
 The first one is the intersection point estimate, which is proved by \cite{Ike19} for compact exact Lagrangian submanifolds of a cotangent bundle.
 Our generalization here is twofold: (1) We remove the compactness assumption, and (2) we identify what $\muhom$ is in the clean case.
 As a result, we obtain the following (see the body of the paper for a more precise statement):